MBowey/Assignment_20_SmartContracts/README.md

 While developing and testing the contract, use the [Ganache](https://www.trufflesuite.com/ganache) development chain and point MetaMask to `localhost:8545`, or replace the port with what you have set in your workspace.

-Additional README files have been included in the REPO that outline how to deploy and execute each contract.
-Various screenshots of successful transactions have also been included in these README files.
+The links below outline how to deploy each contract and also further clarity on the functions included.
+Various screenshots of successful transactions can also be found here.

 * [Associate Profit Splitter](Level1_AssociateContract.md)